 The support team crafts a student support plan, communicates regularly with parents, oversees classroom accommodations, and acts as a liaison with any off-campus providers.
 The goal is for students in the program to be included in the regular classroom with only limited pull-outs, if needed.
-The initial fee to be enrolled in the program is $1,500 for the school year, with additional hourly fees for the service plan.
+The initial fee to be enrolled in the program is $1,800 for the school year, with additional hourly fees for the service plan.
 Hourly rates are $25/hour for classroom support, and $35 to $45 an hour for one-on-one services.

 Rainbow Community School is a member of the Council for Exceptional Children.

 For more information, please see the Student Support Resource Guide.

 Through Rainbow Community School’s counseling program, students and families can receive a host of services and supports.
 These can include individual, family, and group counseling consultations (30-60 minutes as needed).